Luketedwards/memorise-a-deck-of-cards/README.md

 - The site features a clear and minimalistic navigation bar that takes users to either the central game area, or the two supporting resource pages.
 - The game layout is clear and intuitive, providing three main buttons; A start game button to begin playing, a mute button to silence the audio, and a previous scores button to compare against previous efforts.
 - Functions of the three main pages:
 1. The main game page is where the game is operated.
-It also displays previous scores, information about the users time and score, and game over/ game won messages.
+It also displays previous scores, information about the users time and score, and game over/game won messages.
 2. The memory tips page gives a comprehensive and detailed history and breakdown of the techniques needed to beat the game.
 It also features a table to create your own PAO system and save it to your computer as a PDF.
 3. The game instructions page is a simple page that provides clear instructions for playing the game.